The Buffer Buster: YouTube Buffering Fix on Mobile Network

 • On Android: Go to Settings … Apps … YouTube … Storage & cache.
 Tap Clear cache.

-• On iPhone: You can't clear cache directly; thus, you will have to either offload the app or reinstall.
+• On iPhone: You can't clear cache directly; so you'll need to either offload the app or reinstall.
 Go to Settings … General … iPhone Storage … YouTube.
-Tap Offload App-keeps your documents-or Delete App for a clean tab.
+Tap Offload App (keeps your data) or Delete App for a fresh install.

 4. Optimize Your Mobile Network Connection